bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/smbios-value.md

 Information about the SMBIOS (System Management BIOS) is contained in a set of data values stored in collections of individual smbios structures.

+# hexadecimal of &lt;smbios value&gt; : string

+No documentation exists.

 # name of &lt;smbios value&gt; : string

 Returns the name(s) of the specified smbios values, typically as derived from a smbios structure.